 With it, you can send autoresponders triggered by joining the email list, adding or buying a product, or simply visiting a specific page of your website.

-The downside to MailChimp is the customer support (or the lack of it).
+The downside to Mailchimp is the lack of customer support.
 The only way to contact the company is via a contact form.

 AWeber makes it easier to create segments based on opens, clicks, purchases, visits on your website, or even the location of your subscribers.